-There are no limitations on backing up and recovering data that is encrypted by file-level encryption software.
+There are no limitations on backing up and recovering data that is encrypted by

 Disk-level encryption software encrypts data on the fly.
 This is why data contained in the backup is not encrypted.
 Disk-level encryption software often modifies system areas: boot records, or partition tables, or file system tables.
 These factors affect disk-level backup and recovery, the ability of the recovered system to boot and access to Secure Zone.